akhilsoni04/Weather-Wizard/README.md

 ## 🌐 Live Demo

-👉 Click here to see the live project
+👉 Click here to see the live project.
 Add your GitHub Pages / Netlify / Vercel live link here

 ---